lukasalexanderweber/JavaGIS/README.md

   * storing of geometries as WKT in a CSV file or DB (this project comes with a MySQL driver, could be extended for other DBMS).
   * reload stored geometries into the GIS.
   * zooming and panning.
-  * selecting and deleting drawn geometries.
+  * selecting and deleting drawn geometries (contains query).

 ![Alt Text](https://github.com/lukasalexanderweber/JavaGIS/blob/master/Demo.gif)